Pybtru/BBDD_SQL/README.md

 SQL project in which we create and configure a database in Azure.
-Subsequently, we inserted inputs in .csv format and performed the ETL in Azure Data Studio.
+After that, we inserted inputs in .csv format and performed the ETL in Azure Data Studio.

 In the notebook "SQLQuery" we carry out the "World_Bank" project in which we consult the economic data published by the countries of the world.
 In this project we provide answers to questions such as "Countries with the largest population with access to electricity" or "Countries with the highest unemployment rates"